Online Master's in Real Estate

 - Understand what a variable and non-variable interest entity are and how to account for them

 The required Capstone Course marks the culmination of a student’s career in the Master of Professional Studies in Real Estate program, and the student’s transition from journeyman to advanced real estate professional.
 The Capstone Course offers the student the opportunity to explore a major real estate topic in significant depth and make a substantial contribution to knowledge in a selected sector of the real estate profession.
 Based upon previous courses and professional experience, the student formulates a Capstone Project topic.
 Under the tutelage of a senior real estate professional from Metropolitan Washington or beyond, the student researches the chosen topic, participates in any appropriate activities related to the topic, and produces a substantial work which constitutes a significant contribution to real estate knowledge.
-Because MPS in Real Estate encompasses institutional, financial, legal, marketing, accounting, environmental, planning, design, engineering, and other disciplines, it is impossible to specify a single genre of Capstone Project, and the Capstone Project is thus defined chiefly by quality.
+Because the online Master's in Real Estate encompasses institutional, financial, legal, marketing, accounting, environmental, planning, design, engineering, and other disciplines, it is impossible to specify a single genre of Capstone Project, and the Capstone Project is thus defined chiefly by quality.
 With the fullest support of the entire MPS in Real Estate program, the student has maximum freedom to pursue a real estate topic that embodies the very essence of the student’s professionalism, and should be one of the best pieces of work the student ever does.
 In addition to other requirements, students must earn a grade of "B" or higher in the Capstone course to qualify for graduation.

 Elective Courses (Select 4)